-Leaf area index, or LAI, is used to measure the amount of foliage in canopies.
+Leaf area index, or LAI, is a metric growers use to measure the amount of foliage in canopies.
 It is determined by the coverage of leaves per unit of the ground surface.
-Or in simpler terms, LAI measures how many layers of leaves are found in a m2 of surface.
+Or in simpler terms, LAI measures how many layers of leaves are in a m2 of surface.

 What does the leaf area index tell us?

-Leaf area index is used to gauge the amount of photosynthesizing biomass.
-Making it a great proxy for understanding the flow of water, nutrients and carbon in an ecosystem.
-It also helps with adjusting humidity and temperature control systems in greenhouses and growing facilities.
+Growers use leaf area index to gauge the amount of photosynthesizing biomass.
+It’s a great proxy for understanding the flow of water, nutrients and carbon in an ecosystem.
+Which is why it helps with adjusting humidity and temperature control systems in greenhouses and growing facilities.

-On a global scale, LAI is used in climate models to learn about processes affecting the entire ecosystem and atmosphere such as radiation uptake, precipitation, and energy conversion.
+On a global scale, scientists use LAI in climate models to learn about processes affecting the entire ecosystem and atmosphere, such as radiation uptake, precipitation, and energy conversion.

 How to measure LAI

 Direct methods require a physical collection of leaves.
 In deciduous species, this is relatively easy.
-Traps are set on the ground to collect the falling leaves and may then be measured using a leaf area meter or an image scanner.
+You can set traps on the ground to collect the falling leaves.
+After collecting the leaves, you can measure the LAI using a leaf area meter or an image scanner.

 The use of direct methods in non-deciduous plants is destructive, as leaves need to be harvested.
-In crops, however, direct methods are widely applied post-harvest.
+When it comes to crops, however, growers use direct methods post-harvest.

 Indirect methods to estimate LAI use hemispherical photography, also known as canopy or fisheye photography.
 This is a photograph taken upwards, from below the canopy.
-The image may then be analyzed using different methods to determine the LAI of the photographed area.
+You can then determine the LAI using different methods to analyze the photograph.
 There is a variety of equipment that does so automatically.

 Indirect measurements of leaf area index are prone to inaccuracies and tend to slightly underestimate the true LAI.

-Why should LAI be measured in a greenhouse?
+Why should you measure LAI in a greenhouse?